 Applications are no longer subject to preliminary checks by Uni-Assist.
 Your documents are checked directly at Münster University of Applied Sciences, which also decides whether your qualification for admission to higher education is acceptable.

-You can submit your documents in person to the Admission Office for International Admissions or send them to us by post.
-Online applications cannot be submitted at present.
+You can submit your documents in person to the Admission Office for International Admissions (currently personal delivery is not possible due to the Corona pandemic) or send them to us by post.

 Please ensure that your application documents are complete and that they are submitted to us by the deadline.
-You can submit your documents in person to the Admission Office or send them to us by post.
+You can submit your documents in person to the Admission Office (currently not possible due to the Corona pandemic) or send them to us by post.